yousefissa/Twitter-Follow-and-Unfollow-Bot/README.md

 6. Unfollow all users.
 7. Send users automated DMs.
 8. Get follower and following count.
+9. Quit

-You will need tweepy and time installed.
+You will need tweepy, re and time installed.

+FOR WHITELISTING:

+Whitelisting a user means that the bot will NOT unfollow them.
+To whitelist a user, input one screen_name WITHOUT the @ sign per line below.
+Here are some examples.
+Input the names to the whitelisted.txt file.